jennielees/full-stack/_posts/2015-05-06-first-steps-flask.md

 Can you use the `{% raw %}{% if %}{% endraw %}` statement in the template to only say "ah ah ah!" sometimes? ([Jinja reference](http://jinja.pocoo.org/docs/dev/templates/))

 If you want to visualise what's going on here, use the `print` command to print out whatever you like inside the view function.
 This will appear in your terminal output.
-Sadly you can't `print` in the template, but using the `{{ foo }}` syntax will insert the contents of the variable `foo`.
+Sadly you can't `print` in the template, but using the `{%raw%}{{ foo }}{%endraw%}` syntax will insert the contents of the variable `foo`.

 ### Enter Pinterest